abineshgovindan/Multi-Tenant_E-commerce_Microservices/README.md

 ```

 ### Contact
-For any inquiries or support, please contact abineshgovindan@gmail.com.
+For any inquiries or support, please get in touch with abineshgovindan1@gmail.com.